Book: Full Cicada Moon by Marylin Hilton

 And man, can Hilton write!
 Not even one-hundred pages into the book, I had to stop and tell my mom she had to read it.

 Mama and I wrap up in our winter clothes

 and go outside to watch and listen.

-The trees beyond our backyard from a torn-paper line
+The trees beyond our backyard form a torn-paper line

 between the snow and this sky

 filled with stars.”